This picture guide walks step-by-step through the process of performing the finishing boil for maple syrup.

 5 – Perform the Final Filtering

-You are now ready for the final filtering.
-If you want to virtually eliminate all contaminants and sugar sand (niter) in your final product for a really nice finished product, use a synthetic filter for the final filtering.
-If you don’t care if there is some sugar sand in your syrup, go ahead and perform another paper filter step.
+If you want to virtually eliminate all contaminants and sugar sand (niter) in your final product for a really nice finished product, use a synthetic orlon filter for the final filtering.
+The syrup in the picture below was filtered with a synthetic filter.

 6 – As a Final Step, Can or Bottle the Finished syrup while it is still hot.

-If you started out with 5 gallons of sap, you will end up with somewhere around 20 oz of pure maple syrup.
+If you started out with 5 gallons of sap, you will end up with somewhere around 20 oz of pure maple syrup (32:1).
 Of course this depends on a number of factors related to the sugar content of the sap produced by your trees, but can be used as a rule of thumb.